Carlo Napolitano: Career

 Following this Carlo moved to Australia where he made his debut for the Port Kembla Pumas where he quickly became a club legend by being the first player to take the field in all 4 divisions within a single season.

-Awards and nominations

 Other ventures

-Carlo Napolitano is now the Chief Executive Officer of Armada Advisory and Castle Compensation Partners.
+Carlo Napolitano is now the chief executive officer of Armada Advisory and Castle Compensation Partners.
 He is also committee member of Australian Alopecia Areata Foundation (AAAF), an Australian national body dedicated to improving lives of people living with Alopecia Areata and their families.